How to Travel the World and Stay Healthy

 Exercise even—especially—while traveling.
 This is easier said than done, but if even I, as an extremely light traveler and someone who frowns upon fitness gyms, can pull it off, then you can, too 😉

 My recommendation, and personal favorite, is to do a mix of cardio and kickboxing exercises in an high-intensity interval training fashion.
 I do that once or twice a day for 15 minutes each.
-Although the exercises, like shadow boxing, require a little space, they can be varied so to even be done in very small hostel rooms.
+Although the exercises, like shadow boxing, require a little space, they can be varied so to even be done in small hostel facilities.
 For these exercises I’m using the A HIIT Interval Timer app—and for your convenience I uploaded one of my workout plans which you can check out and import if interested.

-Lastly, for what springs to my head, just chill 😊 There is a breathable atmosphere anywhere on earth, we people eat very similar things, which we need in a healthy format, our bodies are pretty incredible machines, and—waves at food designers—safe processed food, or fast food, is also at hand everywhere.
+Lastly, for what springs to my head, just chill 😊 There is a breathable atmosphere anywhere on Earth, we people eat very similar things, which we need in a healthy format, our bodies are pretty incredible machines, and—waves at food designers—safe processed food, or fast food, is also at hand everywhere.
 Cheers.

 Update (March 8, 2015)